Following the ATF's federal bump stock ban, many people still don't know what they actually are.

 In addition to the inherent inaccuracy of bump firing, it's also a somewhat difficult technique to pull off because it requires a fair amount of strength and coordination.
 As a way of getting around these problems, some shooters designed a device we now know as a bump stock several years ago.

 A bump stock operates under the basic same principles the guy was using while bump firing in the video above.
 The major difference though is that instead of bouncing back and forth off the shooter's shoulder, a bump stock is designed to slide back and forth.
 This allows the shooter to exercise more control over the firearm.

-As you can see in the promotional video below made by Slide Fire (a leading manufacturer of bump stocks), a bump stock is also relatively user friendly.
+As you can see in the promotional video below made by Slide Fire (a leading manufacturer of bump fire stocks), a bump stock is also relatively user-friendly.

 Now, accuracy is a relative term and is inversely related to rate of fire (the faster you shoot, the less accurate your shots normally are).
 So, while a firearm equipped with a bump stock will probably be more accurate than an off the shelf firearm simply being bump fired without a bump stock, neither is a poster boy for accurate shooting.

 Regardless of what some people may say, no, a bump stock does not convert a semi-automatic rifle into an automatic weapon or turn it into a machine gun.
 It just enables the shooter to pull the trigger really fast and shoot a lot of rounds off in a short amount of time.